 LTI Integration for Blackboard

 Blackboard supports the most recent releases of the LTI standard: LTI v1.3 and LTI Advantage.
-Blackboard allows users to launch into an LTI-compliant app from inside Blackboard.
-This typical user experience is called LTI Launch; an app appears inside of an iframe in Blackboard.
-Since Blackboard supports LTI Advantage, LTI-compliant apps can use the improved grade passback and enrollment provisioning services offered by LTI Advantage.
+Blackboard allows users to launch into an LTI app from inside Blackboard, itself.
+Typically, the app appears inside of an iframe in Blackboard.
+Since Blackboard supports LTI Advantage, your app can use the improved grade passback and enrollment provisioning services offered by LTI Advantage.

 API Integration for Blackboard

-API integration allows products to directly communicate with Blackboard through the proprietary Blackboard API.
-Users can authenticate through an OAuth 2.0 workflow into an external app using the user’s Blackboard credentials.
-It should be noted, though, that Blackboard's implementation of OAuth 2.0 is rather non-standard.
-While it still technically follows the OAuth 2.0 specification, Blackboard's implementation includes quirks that aren't generally present in other platforms that use OAuth 2.0.
+API integration allows apps to directly communicate with Blackboard through the proprietary Blackboard API.
+Users can authenticate into an external app using their Blackboard credentials through an OAuth 2.0 workflow.
+It should be noted, though, that Blackboard's implementation of OAuth 2.0 is somewhat non-standard.
+While it still technically follows the OAuth 2.0 specification, Blackboard's implementation has quirks that aren't generally present in other platforms that use OAuth 2.0.

-Once the product and Blackboard authenticate the user, then the product can act on behalf of the user.
-This means the product can perform functions via the Blackboard API, such as sending back grades to the user gradebook or creating new assignments.
-This is all done while the user is in the product and not in Blackboard.
+Once the app and Blackboard authenticate the user, then the app can act on behalf of the user.
+This means the app can perform functions, such as sending back grades to the users gradebook or creating new assignments, in Blackboard programmatically via the Blackboard API.
+This is all done while the user is on the app and not in Blackboard.

 Note that Blackboard instances are usually self-hosted by the school or college.
 Due to the many legacy systems hosting the software, Blackboard environments tend not to be updated as frequently as other platforms.
-This can be a problem when integrating with Blackboard, as the product may try to interact with a feature that is not present in a particular school's Blackboard environment.
+This can be a problem when integrating with Blackboard, as your app may try to interact with a feature that is not present in a particular school's Blackboard environment.

-The type of integration that developers should build will depend on the needs of the school.
-Some schools particularly need an LTI standard integration with their Blackboard environments.
-Other schools may look for a solution that includes features that are better supported by API integrations.
+The type of integration that you should build will depend on the needs of your customer.
+Some schools particularly need LTI integration with their Blackboard environments.
+Others may be looking for a solution that includes features that are better supported by API integration, such as school or district-wide rostering and assignment creation.
 Thus, having solutions for both situations can prove to be valuable when trying to work with a multitude of schools.

 Read More on Blackboard: